jwodder/outgoing-mailgun/README.rst

 .. _the outgoing documentation on passwords:
    https://outgoing.readthedocs.io/en/latest/configuration.html#passwords

+``base-url`` : HTTP URL (optional)
+    The base URL to use for Mailgun API requests.
+This should be either ``"https://api.mailgun.net"`` (the default) for domains in Mailgun's US region or ``"https://api.eu.mailgun.net"`` for domains in Mailgun's EU region.
+Trailing slashes on the URL are optional.

 ``tags`` : list of strings (optional)
     A set of tags to apply to sent e-mails